SYS ONLINE

 There is a moment coming in your next thirty days that matters more than the others.

 You may not know which one yet.
 It might be the conversation you have been postponing.
 The pitch that decides whether the next eighteen months are funded or not.
-The hire that will either accelerate the company or slow it for a year.
-The decision you have been working around without making.
+The hire that will accelerate the company or slow it for a year.

 The moment will arrive.
 The question is what version of you will be in the room when it does.

-Most operators arrive at consequential moments unprepared, not because they have not done the substantive work but because they have not done the moment work.
+Most founders arrive at consequential moments unprepared.
+Not because they have not done the substantive work, but because they have not done the moment work.
 They have built the deck, run the numbers, written the talking points.
 They have not built the inner protocol that lets the trained capability actually express itself when the stakes are real.

 The visualization is from your own perspective, not from an external observer's view.
 You are inside the moment, experiencing it as if it were happening, not watching yourself perform from outside.
-The first-person framing is empirically more effective than the third-person framing at producing the performance benefits.
+First-person framing is empirically more effective than third-person framing at producing the performance benefits.

 The visualization is present-tense.
-You are not imagining "I will close the deal next week."
 You are mentally placing yourself inside next week's meeting and experiencing the close as if it is happening now.
-The present-tense framing engages the same neural systems that would be engaged if the event were actually occurring, which is why the rehearsal produces measurable improvement in the actual moment.
+The present-tense framing engages the same neural systems that would be engaged if the event were actually occurring.

-The discipline of the See step is specificity.
-If you cannot recall the specific image afterward, the visualization was too abstract and the See step did not actually occur.
+The discipline is specificity.
+If you cannot recall the specific image afterward, the visualization was too abstract.

 The discipline is body-based, not instructional.
 You are not telling yourself "remember to mention the key benefit on slide three."
 Instructions interfere with trained execution.
 The Feel step rehearses the body sensations of doing it well, not the instructions for how to do it.

 For a pitch: feel your shoulders relaxed rather than tense.
 Feel your voice grounded in your chest rather than rising in your throat.
 Feel your tempo unhurried.
 Feel your eye contact steady.
-Feel the natural rhythm of laughter at the right moments.
 Feel the body posture that supports the close when you arrive at it.

 The Feel step is faster than the See step.
 Sixty seconds is typical.
 The step is faster because it is rehearsing what the body already knows how to do, not constructing a new mental scene.